Dad and daughter prepare to check the fish-feeding frenzy at Turtle Bay - Perhentian Besar.

 The best way to experience snorkelling at the Perhentians is to take one of the plentiful snorkelling day trips which typically visit 5 or 6 sites over a period of 3 hours or so for a reasonable 30 to 40rm (June/July 2011).
 Most resorts and a lot of travel desks and bar/restaurants can lay these on.

-I also swam out to check coral/fish off the beach at Coral Bay and D'lagoon on Kecil and Shark Point and Bubble's on Besar.
+Independently, I've also swum out to check coral/fish off the beach at Coral Bay and D'lagoon on Kecil and Shark Point, Coral View and Bubble's on Besar.
+Nor to mention lots of repeats at Abdul's/Tuna bay when I stayed on that beach in Sept 2013.

 I saw people engrossed in snorkelling at several other spots not known for good coral - but there always seem to be plenty of fish around, and for many people these seem the more interesting attraction.